Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### Which approach is CORRECT when applying the guiding principle 'keep it simple and practical'?
+### Which approach is CORRECT when applying the guiding principle Keep It Simple and Practical?

 - [ ] Only add controls and metrics when they are needed.
 - [x] Design controls and metrics first, then remove those not adding value.